mpeters2/PsychoJL.jl/docs/src/index.md

 ## Technology

 All graphics and input are handled by SDL.jl.
-I translated parts of SDL2_gfxPrimitives from C to Julia, with some code replaced with more efficient algorithms.
+I translated parts of SDL2_gfxPrimitives from C to Julia, with some code replaced with more efficient algorithms (and sometimes I couldn't figure out the orignal C code!).